-Post-Brexit, the UK will no longer be permitted to trade with the EU as a whole; trade with each EU country will require separate customs declarations.
+Now that it has left the EU, the UK will no longer be permitted to trade with the EU as a whole; trade with each EU country will require separate customs declarations.

-Additionally, The Load Star warns that if transportation and logistics providers do not follow new regulations and the government issued systems, they will face personal fines and penalties.
+Additionally, The Loadstar warns that if transportation and logistics providers do not follow new regulations and the government issued systems, they will face personal fines and penalties.
 An example of new regulations: truckers will be required to file shipment information electronically and receive approval from the tax authorities prior to traveling towards the UK/EU border.

 Language barriers also pose a challenge for businesses who have never handled import-export declarations before, as miscommunications can lead to costly errors and delays.
 Considering the EU has 24 official languages, multilingual proficiency will be another necessity moving forward.